alangibson/yesdns/README.md

 - No REST API security (yet)
 - No TLS support (yet)
-- Only supports 1 question per message (for now)
 - Only supports Question OpCode (for now)
-- Wildcards are not RFC4592 compliant, and only partially RFC1034 compliant A.X.COM is matched by *.X.COM matches, but not *.A.X.COM
+- Wildcards are not RFC4592 compliant, and only partially RFC1034 compliant
+  - i.e. A.X.COM is matched by *.X.COM, but not *.A.X.COM
+- Only supports 1 question per message, [like everyone else](https://stackoverflow.com/questions/4082081/requesting-a-and-aaaa-records-in-single-dns-query).
 - No recursion support
 - No DNSSEC support
 - No zone transfer support